Seamus Taylor (Chairperson)

 Eddie is CEO of the Solas Project, which includes the Compass Programme and works with young people in the prison system.
 Eddie also lectures on a part-time basis on the BA Hons Youth Work in DKIT.

 David is a barrister practising primarily in the areas of criminal law, prison law and human rights law.
-He is a lecturer at the Honorable Society of King's Inns, where he teaches Human Rights Law, and the Dublin Institute of Technology, where he teaches Prison Law.
+He is a lecturer at the Honorable Society of King's Inns, where he teaches Human Rights Law and Criminal Practice.
 David has formerly worked as a judicial assistant at the European Court of Human Rights, an assistant clerk at the United States Federal District Court, and a legal adviser for Trocáire.

 Niall is Manager of the Pathways Centre and is involved with prison education and the education and support of prisoners post-release.
-A graduate of the Trinity Access Programme at Trinity College Dublin, Niall holds a degree in Social Science from NUI Maynooth, a Postgraduate Diploma in Adult and Community Education from NUI Maynooth and a Masters in Criminology from Dublin Institute of Technology.
-Niall is also Chairperson of the Prisoner Support Network and a member of the Irish Prison Service Research Panel.
+A graduate of the Trinity Access Programme at Trinity College Dublin, Niall holds a degree in Social Science from NUI Maynooth, a Postgraduate Diploma in Adult and Community Education and a Postgraduate in Education Management, both from Maynooth University and a Masters in Criminology from Dublin Institute of Technology.
+Niall is on the Advisory Panel of the Prisoner Support Network and a member of the Irish Prison Service Research Panel.